-A.1.
-Issuer A

-the failure to perform sufficient procedures to test the valuation of intangible assets acquired in a business combination (AS 2502, paragraphs .03 and .15).

-A.2.
-Issuer B

-the failure to perform sufficient procedures to test the existence of assets acquired and the completeness of liabilities assumed in a business combination (AS 2301, paragraphs .08 and .11).

-A.3.
-Issuer C

-the failure, in an audit of ICFR, to perform sufficient procedures to test the design and operating effectiveness of controls over the accounting for derivative liabilities and stock-based compensation, including the failure to perform procedures to test any controls over the accuracy and completeness of the information used in the operation of these controls (AS 2201, paragraphs .39, .42, .44, and .B9).

-A.4.
-Issuer D

-the failure to perform sufficient procedures to evaluate the adequacy of the disclosure of related party transactions (AS 2410, paragraph .17; AS 2810, paragraph .31).

-A.5.
-Issuer E

-the failure to perform sufficient procedures to evaluate whether intangible assets were impaired (AS 2501, paragraph .11; AS 2810, paragraph .03).

-B. Auditing Standards

-Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
+B. Auditing Standards Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
 The paragraphs of the standards that are cited for each deficiency are those that most directly relate to the deficiency.
 The deficiencies also relate, however, to other paragraphs of those standards and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.
 Many audit deficiencies involve a lack of due professional care.
-AS 1015, Due Professional Care in the Performance of Work, paragraphs .02, .05, and .06, requires the independent auditor to plan and perform his or her work with due professional care and sets forth aspects of that requirement.
-AS 1015, paragraphs .07 through .09, and AS 2301, The Auditor's Responses to the Risks of Material Misstatement, paragraph .07, specify that due professional care requires the exercise of professional skepticism.
+Paragraphs .02, .05, and .06 of AS 1015, Due Professional Care in the Performance of Work, require the independent auditor to plan and perform his or her work with due professional care and set forth aspects of that requirement.
+AS 1015.07-.09 and paragraph .07 of AS 2301, The Auditor's Responses to the Risks of Material Misstatement, specify that due professional care requires the exercise of professional skepticism.
 These standards state that professional skepticism is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence.

-AS 2301, paragraphs .03, .05, and .08, requires the auditor to design and implement audit responses that address the risks of material misstatement, and AS 1105, Audit Evidence, paragraph .04, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
-Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) or the risk associated with the control (in the audit of ICFR) and the quality of the audit evidence obtained.
+AS 2301.03, .05, and .08 require the auditor to design and implement audit responses that address the risks of material misstatement.
+Paragraph .04 of AS 1105, Audit Evidence, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
+Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) and the quality of the audit evidence obtained.
 The appropriateness of evidence is measured by its quality; to be appropriate, evidence must be both relevant and reliable in providing support for the related conclusions.
 The paragraphs of the standards that are described immediately above are not cited in Part I.A, unless those paragraphs are the most directly related to the relevant deficiency.
 B.1.
 List of Specific Auditing Standards Referenced in Part I.A.

-The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audits for which each standard is cited.
+The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audit for which each standard is cited.